Informed Refusal: Overview and Risk Considerations

 When a patient refuses treatment or wants to abandon a treatment plan, you should consider the following questions:

-• Did you and the patient discuss and agree upon mutual expectations for a satisfactory outcome?
+- Did you and the patient discuss and agree on mutual expectations for a satisfactory outcome?

 Documentation